Kristen's Content & Curation

 This series is a living reference, and each new installment builds on what came before while always looking ahead.
 As you continue to navigate your own path through educational technology, I hope this book and those that follow serve as a companion, a resource, and a reminder that you are not alone in this work.

-If you’d like to be the first to hear about Volume 3’s release, bonus resources, or behind-the-scenes updates, join my substack that I'll be launching later this month (July 2025).
-I’d love to keep the conversation going.
+If you’d like to be the first to hear about upcoming releases, bonus resources, or behind-the-scenes updates then join my Substack, I’d love to keep the conversation going.

 Picture